vaccovecrana/shax/README.md

 If you use log record transformer functions in your code, be aware that:

-- Only a single transformer can be assigned once per `Logger` instance.
-Reassignments will result in errors.
+- A record transformer can only be assigned only once to a `Logger`.
+Reassignments will result in an error.
 - In `dev` mode, the only mandatory fields you must preserve in your record transformer are: `[level, thread_name, message]`.
 - Any transformer function *MAY* be stateless and *MUST* be thread-safe, since many threads will be calling your code.